antonio-war/SwiftyGPT/README.md

 ---
 # License
-SwiftyCache is published under the Apache 2.0 license.
+SwiftyGPT is published under the Apache 2.0 license.